debghs/remote-temp-sensor/README.md

 3.sending the data from the ESP8266 module to the Raspberry Pi 4 via MQTT communication protocol.

 4.displaying the incoming sensor data on the screen.

+note:

+do install mqtt on the Raspberry Pi 4 and configure the setup and modify the login id such as username and passwords.